boltops-tools/sonic/docs/_docs/tutorial-ecs-run.md

 $
 ```

-Let's exit out of the first terminate where you ran the original `sonic ecs-run` command and then list the running containers again.
+Let's exit out of the first terminal where you ran the original `sonic ecs-run` command and then list the running containers again.

 ```sh
 $ sonic ssh hi-web-stag docker ps